chef/chef-web-docs/content/ctl_chef_client.md

 : Run the executable as a daemon.
 Use `SECONDS` to specify the number of seconds to wait before the first daemonized Chef Infra Client run. `SECONDS` is set to `0` by default.
 Left unset, the daemon uses the default `--interval` an `--splay` values.

   This option is only available on machines that run in UNIX or Linux environments.
-For machines that are running Microsoft Windows that require similar functionality, use the `chef-client::service` recipe in the `chef-client` cookbook: <https://supermarket.chef.io/cookbooks/chef-client>.
-This will install a Chef Infra Client service under Microsoft Windows using the Windows Service Wrapper.
+For machines that are running Windows that require similar functionality, use the `chef-client::service` recipe in the `chef-client` cookbook: <https://supermarket.chef.io/cookbooks/chef-client>.
+This will install a Chef Infra Client service under Windows using the Windows Service Wrapper.

 `--delete-entire-chef-repo`